thoughtbot/laptop/README.md

 -----------------------

-You may have problems installing Homebrew for the first time on OS X El Capitan due to permission changes to the /usr folder (where Homebrew's installation folder is located).
+You may have problems installing Homebrew for the first time on OS X El Capitan due to permission changes to the /usr directory (within which the Homebrew installation is typically located).
 See the [Homebrew El Capitan troubleshooting instructions](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/El_Capitan_and_Homebrew.md) for steps to resolve the permissions issues that interfere with Homebrew's installation.